dipson94/packagemaker/README.md

 ## Usage

 Direct function from packages.
-USe main function to start initial package build.
+Use main function to start initial package build.

 ```
 import template_pypackage_builder as pb